Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Not all companies do this, however, and they can agree on another day, any day of the year except 1 May.
 It's all a bit confusing, and many people aren't sure whether a shop or office will be open on that day or not.
 But it's not a religious holiday anymore.

-July 14th in France is the national day of France and celebrates the storming of the Bastille, a fortress used as a prison, an event which launched the French Revolution.
+July 14th in France is the national holiday of France and celebrates the storming of the Bastille, a fortress used as a prison, an event which launched the French Revolution.
 But the truth is a little more nuanced.

 In fact, our Fête Nationale celebrates not one, but two 14 Julys, a year apart, one in 1789 and the other in 1790.
 Here's the full story.

-There isn't a village without its festivities so wherever you are in France, this is a time to go out and mingle.
+This is probably the best known of French holidays and celebrations: there isn't a village without its festivities so wherever you are in France, this is a time to go out and mingle.

 This day celebrates a variety of things.
 In its Catholic version, it celebrates Mary's rise to heaven.
 But there's a lot more to this story.